reekyone/coffee-site/README.md

 # coffee-site

-To view this site, download as a .zip file and extract to a folder.
+To view this project, click the green Code button and download ZIP.

+Go to .zip file and extract to a folder.

 Open up index.site to see the website